 able to work with the same group of kindergarteners since September and therefore build a deeper and more trusting relationship with them, as well as see how much they have progressed since early fall.
 I feel less like a temporary tourist and more like a part of the life that goes on here in Siena.
 I have developed preferences to certain stores and restaurants that I can continue to use throughout an entire other semester instead of rushing to try it all before time runs out.
 I can speak Italian better and with more confidence than ever before.
 I love that I can help my new Spring-semester-only friends find their way in a city that was once just as foreign to me, but now feels like a second home.

 If I had to go back and do it all over again, I would choose exactly the same course for me.
-Siena, Italy has beCK3en a place where I’ve grown as a person more than ever before, made lifetime relationships with the people in my program and especially with my host family, and learned how to become a part of a new culture by simply being willing to try.
+Siena, Italy has been a place where I’ve grown as a person more than ever before, made lifetime relationships with the people in my program and especially with my host family, and learned how to become a part of a new culture by simply being willing to try.
 A year abroad gave me an opportunity to go above and beyond just the typical study abroad experience, and find my niche in a place on the other side of the world.
 It has been exciting, unbelievable,

 and more than I ever could have imagined.
 I never want to say good-bye.